AplaProject/apla-docs-en/source/topics/script.rst

     Add example.

-.. _simvolio-StopVDE:
+.. _simvolio-StopOBS:

-StopVDE
+StopOBS
 -------

-Stops the process of a specified VDE.
+Stops the process of a specified OBS.

-This function can be used only in VDE Master mode.
+This function can be used only in OBS Master mode.

 Syntax